Book cover

 }

-The key observation is that there is no longer a MockBookService class.
+The key observation is that there is no longer a MockBookRepository class.
 The main benefit of using a mock framework is precisely this: eliminating the need to implement mocks manually.
-Instead, the mock for BookService is created by the framework itself using the reflection features of Java.
+Instead, the mock for BookRepository is created by the framework itself using Java’s reflection features.
 We simply need to call the mock(type) function, as follows:

-However, the mock service is initially created without any behavior.
+However, the mock is initially created without any behavior.
 We must then configure it to behave in specific situations.
 Specifically, we need to define its responses to certain book searches.
 For this, Mockito offers a simple domain-specific language, based on Java syntax.
-Examples are shown below:
+Here are the examples:

 These two lines configure our mock.
-Initially, we instruct it to return BookConst.NULLBOOK when the search method is called with any integer as an argument.
-Then, we specify an exception to this general rule: when search is called with the argument 1234, it returns the JSON string that describes the SOFTENG book.
+The first line instructs it to return BookConst.NULLBOOK when the search method is called with any integer as an argument.
+The second line specifies an exception to this general rule: when search is called with the argument 1234, it returns the JSON string that describes the SOFTENG book.

 8.6.2 Mocks vs Stubs